TJHS Projects

-TJHS Project Grants
+TJHS Grants

 TJHS sponsors and promotes activities and projects to research, collect, preserve, publish, and disseminate information, in written or visual media, regarding the settlement and history of Jews in Texas—and their participation in its social, economic, religious, political, professional, and cultural growth.

-Past TJHS Grant Recipients (searchable from bottom row):
+All Past TJHS Grant Recipients (searchable from bottom row):

 Texas Jewish Burials Database

-The Texas Jewish Historical Society maintains a database of Texas Jewish burials.
-The goal of this project is to include all Jewish burials in Texas, in all types of cemeteries: 1) consecrated Jewish cemeteries separate from any other cemeteries, (2) sections of non-sectarian cemeteries consecrated and dedicated as Jewish cemeteries and (3) Jewish burials in non-Jewish cemeteries.
-Name, birth/death dates, and cemetery for each burial, along with other information, are recorded in the database.
+The Texas Jewish Historical Society maintains a database of Texas Jewish burials, including the name, birth/death dates, and cemetery for each.
+The goal of this project is to include all Jewish burials in Texas, in all types of cemeteries:

 Search for names of departed family and friends.
 Type in LAST NAME and FIRST NAME in bottom row of the respective columns below.